-Our Elder Justice Navigator provides care consultation, resources and assistance for survivors and persons experiencing/reporting fraud, abuse, neglect, or exploitation.
+Our team of professional human service staff provides care consultation, resources and social support for survivors and persons experiencing/reporting fraud, abuse, neglect, or exploitation.

 To ensure that older adults live free from physical, emotional, and sexual abuse, neglectful treatment and misappropriation of funds and resources.
 This is in addition to implementing the COA mission to promote the independence, dignity, and well-being of adults through service, education, and advocacy.

 Statistics on Elder Abuse